JoelVizcarra/gpl-task-manager/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# GPL Task Manager

+## Running the project

-In the project directory, you can run:
+Clone the project and inside the project directory run:

+### `yarn`

+Start the development server with:

 ### `yarn start`